microsoft/BosqueLanguage/CONTRIBUTING.md

 Explain the problem and include additional details to help maintainers reproduce the problem:

+- Check if the same, or a similar issue has already been reported.
 - Use a clear and descriptive title for the issue to identify the problem.
 - Describe the exact steps which reproduce the problem in as many details as possible.
 - Provide specific examples to demonstrate the steps.